IohannesArnold/asm2c/5-cpp+cc/README.txt

-BOOTSTRAP STAGE 5
+C BOOTSTRAP STAGE 5

-Stage 5 reimplements the compiler from stage 4 in the B-like language of stage-4 compiler.
-This allows a significantly more advanced implementation, with the result that it supports most of syntax of K&R C (most notably, a type system) and is more efficient.

-New features in stage 5 compiler:
-  - for loops
-  - goto and labelled statements
-  - switch, case labels and default (implemented inefficiently as a sequence of if-else statements)
-  - a type system, including all of C's integer and character types, pointers, arrays and function pointers
-  - structs
-  - member access with the -> and . operators
-  - sizeof operator
-  - comma operator
-  - type casts
-  - C++-style comments
-  - typedefs
-  - #line directives (in the compiler proper) for improved diagnostics

-The compiler is named ccx.

-  Usage: ccx [OPTIONS] FILENAME

-  Options:
-    --help              Displays the help text
-    -o FILENAME         Specifies the output file name

-If no -o option is specified, the input file has a .c or .i extension, the output is the same file name but with a .s extension.

-The new C-like compiler is used to implement a simple preprocessor, cpp, which is almost entirely compliant with the C90 standard.
-(The only known deviations from the standard are that it fails to handle white-space correctly in stringification, doesn't implement digraphs or trigraphs, or the ... punctuator, and will not concatenate string literals.)
+Stage 5 implements a simple preprocessor, cpp, which is almost entirely compliant with the C90 standard.
+(The only known deviations from the standard are that it fails to handle white-space correctly in stringification, doesn't implement digraphs or trigraphs, or the ... punctuator.)

   Usage: cpp [OPTIONS] FILENAME